CookieUzen/web-notes/_docs/cs/unit 1.md

 ## Components of a Computer System

 A computer system is made up of several components:
-- __Hardware:__ physical elements
+- __Hardware:__ physical devices such as a computer or a hard drive
-- __Software:__ programs and instructions
+- __Software:__ programs, things that run on hardware and you cannot touch
 - __Peripheral Devices:__ auxiliary devices that can work with a computer (usb/screen)
 - __Computer Network:__ a group of computers connected together to share resources and data
 - __Human Resources:__ workers required in a computer system

 ### Client and Server

-There are many types of computer in a computer system, they mostly follow under the category of `client` and `server`.
+There are many types of computer in a computer system, they fall under the category of `client` and `server`.
+The list below is not a comprehensive list, as there are many types for clients and servers.
 - __Client:__ a computer that request and receive data on a network
 	* _Dumb Terminal_: terminal used for connecting to other computers
-	* _Thin Client:_ client with a certain amount of processing power, used similar to a dumb terminal
+	* _Thin Client:_ client with a certain amount of processing power, used to connect to other computers
 - __Server:__ a computer that responds to requests and sends information to other computers on the network
 	* _Email Server:_ send and receive electronic mail
-	* _Domain Name System:_ record down domain names to ip address
+	* _Domain Name System (DNS):_ record down domain names to ip address
+	* _Router:_ send data packets within a network (will be discussed in the networking unit)

 In a `Client-Server` network, clients are connected to a server.
 Where all the data and resources are stored on the server, the clients request the data from the server.
+On example of this is opening a website on a computer.
+In this case, our computer is the client, requesting data from the website's server.

-In a `Peer to Peer` network, computers can be both clients and servers.
+In a `Peer to Peer (P2P)` network, computers can be both clients and servers.
 Each computer send and requesting data.
+One such network is VoIP systems (Voice over IP, web phone calls like Discord).
+Every device in a call is both sending data (your voice) and receiving data (other people's voices).

 ### Social and Ethical Issues

 As the use of IT become more and more common, there are more and more ethical and social issues rising.
 Below is a list of some issues to be careful of:
-- __Reliability:__ when IT systems fails, there may be serious consequences
+- __Reliability:__ when IT systems fails, there may be serious consequences (hospitals loosing patient records)
-- __Integrity:__ if an IT system provides inaccurate data, there may be serious consequences
+- __Integrity:__ if an IT system provides inaccurate data, there may be serious consequences (inaccurate bank system)
-- __Privacy:__ IT systems gather large amounts of personal data, this data have to be private
+- __Privacy:__ IT systems gather large amounts of personal data, this data have to be private (leaked government databases on fingerprints and id number)
-- __Anonymity:__ Whether the privacy issues with IT system can reveal a person's identity
+- __Anonymity:__ Whether the privacy issues with IT system can reveal a person's identity (incognito mode and tracking in websites)
 - __Intellectual Property:__ does the development of IT make stealing IP easier? (copy and paste, pirated software/media)
-- __Security:__  if an IT system is unsecure, it may cause the issues above
+- __Security:__  if an IT system is insecure, it may cause the issues above (IT systems being hacked can allow the hacker to do unethicial things)
 - __The Digital Divide and Equality of Access:__ does everyone around the world have the same access to IT?

 One must consider the social and ethical problems of IT before implementing a system.